-HSS offers students a broad sweep of humanities courses from which to choose.
+HSS offers students a broad sweep of humanities courses from which to choose, designed around a common philosophy and set of goals.
 Core courses are complemented by a shifting assortment of offerings that highlight the research interests of visiting scholars, thanks to the division's postdoctoral instructor program and the Searle Visiting Professorship.

 In addition to the humanities options (English, History, History and Philosophy of Science, and Philosophy), students can take courses in at least five foreign languages as well as in film studies, music studies, art history, and creative writing.
 Caltech's course catalog provides further details about the humanities curriculum.
 Many of these classes include field trips designed to enhance what students learn in the classroom and take advantage of the region's historical and cultural richness.